Allen Iverson: Beşiktaş (2010–2011)

 On October 26, 2010, Yahoo!
-Sports reported that Iverson agreed in principle to a two-year, $4 million net income contract with Beşiktaş, a Turkish Super League team competing in the second-tier level of pan-European professional basketball, the EuroCup (the competition below the EuroLeague level).
+Sports reported that Iverson agreed in principle to a two-year, $4 million net income contract with Beşiktaş, a Turkish Super League team competing in the second-tier level of pan-European professional basketball, the EuroCup, the competition level below the EuroLeague level.
 The club announced the signing at a press conference in New York City, on October 29, 2010.
-Wearing jersey #4, Iverson made his debut for Beşiktaş on November 16, 2010, in a EuroCup 91–94 loss to Serbian side Hemofarm.
+Wearing jersey No. 4, Iverson made his debut for Beşiktaş on November 16, 2010, in a EuroCup 91–94 loss to Serbian side Hemofarm.
 Iverson scored 15 points in 23 minutes.

 Iverson returned to the United States in January 2011 for calf surgery.
 He only played ten games for Beşiktaş that season, and did not play professional basketball after that.

 Official retirement

 In January 2013, Iverson received an offer to play for the Texas Legends of the NBA D-League, but he declined.

 On October 30, 2013, Iverson announced his retirement from basketball, citing he lost his desire to play.
 At the 76ers 2013–14 season home opener that night, he received a standing ovation at the beginning of the second quarter.
 The news conference at which he announced his retirement was attended by former Georgetown coach John Thompson and Sixers great Julius Erving.
 Iverson said he would always be a Sixer "until I die," and that while he always thought the day he retired would be a "tough" day, he instead stated it was rather a "happy" day.

 In November 2013, the 76ers announced that they would officially retire Iverson's number 3 in a special halftime ceremony on March 1, 2014, when the Sixers hosted the Washington Wizards.
 The ceremony took place in front of 20,000 spectators and 76ers greats such as Julius Erving, Moses Malone, and former team president Pat Croce.
 He headlined the Naismith Memorial Basketball Hall of Fame Class of 2016 along with Shaquille O'Neal and Yao Ming.
 Iverson highlighted John Thompson and Larry Brown when speaking to the media on who he credited for a Hall of Fame career.

 In 2017, the creation of the 3-on-3 professional basketball league BIG3 was announced, with Iverson set to be a player and coach on 3's Company.
 In March, it was announced that Iverson's co-captain would be DerMarr Johnson.
 3's Company drafted Andre Owens, Mike Sweetney, and Ruben Patterson during the 2017 BIG3 Draft.
 On June 25, 3's Company played its first game of the inaugural BIG3 season against the Ball Hogs.
 In the game, Iverson scored 2 points on 1-for-6 shooting in 9 minutes of play.
 On only playing 9 minutes, Iverson stated, "I signed up to be a coach, player and captain.
 Coach part is going to go on throughout the game.
 Playing part is not going to be what you expect.
 You're not going to see the Allen Iverson of old out there."